 The Newbury Falls

 From these falls on the Parker River the Parish first took the name Newbury Falls.
-The Indians had called the falls Quascacunquen.
+The Native Americans had called the falls Quascacunquen.
 In 1697 the river was named for the Reverend Thomas Parker, the first Newbury pastor.
 The history of the parish is well worth commemorating.
 At the Byfield bicentennial in 1902 Edward Everett Hale put Byfield Parish history into perspective when he said, “It has long since been observed that Newbury, and Newburyport, and West Newbury and Byfield form a sort of confederacy.
-It has also been observed that from the confederacy6 almost every person in the United States known to history has originally sprung.”
+It has also been observed that from the confederacy almost every person in the United States known to history has originally sprung.”

 Judge Nathaniel Byfield:

 Judge Nathaniel Byfield was the son of the Rev. Richard Byfield of Long Ditton, Surrey, England, who was a member of the famous Westminster Assembly of Divines.
 The Judge’s mother was a sister of Dr. Juxon, Archbishop of Canterbury, so he was of high birth.
 He was born in 1653 the youngest of twenty-one children.
 He came to America in 1674.
 Dr. Chauncy pronounced him one of the “three first sons of New England,” and Bancroft said that his writings contained “the seed of American independence.”
 He received judgeship’s from three sovereigns of Great Britain, and not one of his decisions was ever reversed.
 Our parish took his name at the first recorded meeting in the original parsonage on February 24, 1704.